codebymick/r3fresh/README.md

 ## Running development version in Chrome

 1. Clone this repo to your local machine.
 2. Then visit to `chrome://extensions/` in Chrome.
 3. Within the Extension page, check the "Developer Mode" checkbox.
 4. A button with the label "Load unpacked extension" should have appeared, click it.
 5. A modal will popup with your local file system, navigate to where you cloned the repo to and click "Select".

-## "Price not available" in Chrome Web Store

-If you are seeing "Price not available" as the only download option in Chrome Web Store, this is caused by Google not being able to determine your local currency.
-As a workaround, append `&gl=us` to the URL, for example : https://chrome.google.com/webstore/detail/r3fresh/?hl=en&gl=us

 ### Handy scripts for local development